servehubco/scGPT/README.md

-# scGPT
+# esmfold
-Single Cell GPT
+FastAPI app to interface with ESMFold